keanteng/wqd7007-project/hdfs/hdfs_ref.md

 # MapReduce Using Docker

+## Prerequisites
+Make sure you download Docker on your machine.
+Then on your working directory, copy the `docker-compose.yml` file from this repository.
+Then continue with the steps below.

+## Guides

-First of all, set up docker:
+Firstly, set up docker:

 ```bash
 docker-compose up